-Companies should directly assign revenue to the extent possible.
-Remaining revenues, may be allocated, based on a KCC approved company-specific traffic study or the safe harbor methodology.
-Pleadings to elect to directly assign revenues or use the traffic study methodology must be accompanied by an affidavit signed by an officer of the company, submitted, and approved by the KCC prior to the Company using the methodology for KUSF purposes.
-Verify that the Company has provided updates to its methodology and allocation factors at least annually, even if such pleading verifies that no change has occurred (Order, Docket No. 12-GIMT-168-GIT, January 24, 2012; and Order, Docket No. 07-GIMT-432-GIT, September 22, 2008).

-- G. If not specifically identified above, verify that all revenues listed on the Reportable Revenues Schedules or specifically identified in KCC orders are treated, pursuant to the applicable KCC orders. - H. For sample months selected, request copies of the rates charged to end-users to verify the correct rates were charged and reported to the KUSF.
+- H. Wireless and Interconnected VoIP providers: - 1.
+Confirm customers are billed the KUSF assessment based on their primary place of usage. - 2.
+Verify that the Company has provided updates to its methodology and allocation factors at least annually, even if such pleading verifies that no change has occurred. - 3.
+Verify that the Company applied the traffic factor for the appropriate year, if applicable. - I. Compare revenue accounts listed on the Company's Chart of Accounts to revenue types reported on the Company's billing summaries and/or journal entries to ensure reportable revenue types are being reported for KUSF purposes. - J. If not specifically identified above, verify that all revenues listed on the Reportable Revenues Schedules or specifically identified in KCC orders are treated, pursuant to the applicable KCC orders. - K. For sample months selected, request copies of the rates charged to end-users to verify the correct rates were charged and reported to the KUSF.

 Note: Only ILECs are required to file tariffs with the Commission.
-For all other carriers, the Company may have hard copies of its rates or may have them available via its website.
+The remaining companies may have hard copies of its rates or have them available via its website.
 The following information may be used for verification purposes for companies other than an ILEC: